Tour & Ticket Websites vs. Booking Direct

 Furthermore, many of these companies tout “priority,” “VIP,” or “reserved” access for a bit extra, allowing customers access to the “reserve line” rather than the regular one.
 The reality in Washington, D.C., is that all visitors must process through security screenings, whether equipped with a reserved pass or not, and the going can be slow.
 Just a small warning.

-The Guild of Professional Tour Guides of Washington, D.C.: Would you like your tour conducted in French?
-How about a tour tailored to your interest in women’s history?
-The Guild (www.washingtondctourguides.com; tel 202/966-4935), which is a membership organization for licensed, professional tour guides and companies, offers a slew of set tours, but also operates a guide-for-hire service on its website.
-You simply enter your dates, interests, and other details, and individual guides respond to your query.
-You choose from among the responders, but the price is always the same: $40 per hour for a minimum of 4 hours.
+The Guild of Professional Tour Guides of Washington, D.C.: Would you like your tour tailored to your interest in women’s history or architecture?
+The Guild (www.washingtondctourguides.com; tel.
+202/966-4935), a membership organization for licensed, professional tour guides and companies, offers a slew of set tours, but also operates a guide-for-hire service on its website (click on “For Tourists,” then “Book a Custom Tour”).
+You complete the online request form and then choose from among the responders.
+The price ranges from $40 to $60 per hour, for a minimum of 4 hours.
 These guides are the best of the best, with many members doubling as docents at places like the Capitol Visitor Center.

-Spirit of Washington Cruises, Pier 4 at 6th and Water streets SW (www.spiritcruises.com/washington-dc; tel 866/302-2469; Metro: Waterfront), offers a variety of trips daily, including evening dinner, lunch, brunch, and moonlight dance cruises, as well as a half-day excursion to Mount Vernon and back.
+Spirit of Washington Cruises, Pier 4 at 6th and Water streets SW (www.spiritcruises.com/washington-dc; tel.
+866/302-2469; Metro: Waterfront), offers trips daily year-round, including evening dinner, lunch, and brunch cruises, as well as a half-day excursion to Mount Vernon and back.
 Lunch and dinner cruises include DJ entertainment.
 The Spirit of Washington is a luxury, climate-controlled harbor cruise ship with four decks, including an outdoor observation deck, three bars, and windows designed for sightseeing.

-Dandy Restaurant Cruises (www.dandydinnerboat.com; tel 703/683-6076) operates Nina’s Dandy, a climate-controlled, all-weather, glassed-in floating restaurant that runs year-round.
+Dandy Restaurant Cruises (www.dandydinnerboat.com; tel.
+703/683-6076) operates Nina’s Dandy, a climate-controlled, glassed-in floating restaurant that runs year-round.
 You board the vessel in Old Town Alexandria, at the Prince Street pier, between Duke and King streets.
 Trips range from a 2 1/2-hour weekday lunch cruise to a 3-hour Saturday dinner cruise.

-The Capitol River Cruise’s Nightingales (www.capitolrivercruises.com; tel 800/405-5511 or 301/460-7447) are historic 65-foot steel riverboats that can accommodate 90 people.
+The Capitol River Cruise’s Nightingales (www.capitolrivercruises.com; tel.
+800/405-5511 or 301/460-7447) are historic 65-foot steel riverboats that can accommodate 90 people.
 The Nightingales’ narrated jaunts depart Georgetown’s Washington Harbour every hour on the hour, from noon to 9pm, April through October (the 9pm outing is offered in summer months only).
 The 45-minute narrated tour travels past the monuments and memorials to National Airport and back.
 Bring a picnic or eat from the snack bar.
 To get here, take the Metro to Foggy Bottom and then walk into Georgetown, following Pennsylvania Avenue, which becomes M Street.
 Turn left on 31st Street NW and follow to the Washington Harbour complex on the water.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.